-iUgo is an award-winning teacher planning tool with planners, curriculum coverage view, feedback function and curriculum-aligned eResources.
-Discover how iUgo can help you with a 30-day FREE trial!
+iUgo is an award-winning teacher planner with best-practice plan templates, curriculum coverage view, feedback function and curriculum aligned Teachables.
+You can plan individually or collaborate with colleagues.

 Story Seekers is designed to lift reluctant readers’ literacy skills through easy-reading, high-interest texts and engage learners with a background other than English.
 Written at an approximately 7-year-old reading level, the books have a strong appeal to 10- to 12-year old readers.
 The Activity Book offers teaching ideas and cross-curricular activities.

 Intentionally presenting each concept in a number of ways, the activities in Be Maths Smart! reinforce learning while keeping the work varied and stimulating.
 The series features an assessment rubric tracking the three progressions of higher order thinking (HOT) – surface, deep and conceptual with each activity.

 Making Connections aims to guide students to make connections in a purposeful and meaningful way.
 Intertextual connections are made and the philosophies underpinning the themes are explored.
 Information sheets draw together the rich range of creative ideas presented and worksheets help students to consolidate the information and practise their connection-making skills.

 The new Book 3 supports teachers to get the most out of the questions their students may ask about physics as it offers a wealth of scaffolded and differentiated activities.
 Book 1 helps students gain an in-depth understanding of the nature of light, colour, reflection and energy, plus the concepts and terminology of electricity while Book 2 focusses on the physics of sport.

 Capture students’ interest and imagination with the humorous, thought-provoking stories in the JillE Read Aloud Books!
 The Power of Story – Read Aloud Guide supports your read-aloud experience with suggestions to get the most from each story.